Before you buy a house, you need to prepare.

 What credit score do you need for a mortgage?

-Realistically speaking, there is no exact credit score you need for a mortgage, but keep in mind, that a poor credit score may not land you a mortgage with a suitable interest rate, or even at all.
+But remember that a poor credit score may not land you a mortgage with a suitable interest rate or even at all.

-Generally, lenders will be more inclined to offer lower interest rates to those who have a higher credit score due to the reduced level of risk this provides them with, and in turn, lower credit scores imply more significant risks, often resulting in higher interest rates.
+Generally, lenders will be more inclined to offer lower interest rates to those who have a higher credit score due to the reduced level of risk this provides them with.
+And in turn, lower credit scores imply more significant risks, often resulting in higher interest rates.

-When considering buying a property, it’s essential to consider your credit score.
-A better score will be able to provide you with a range of benefits, including a choice of mortgage lenders, each with their own qualities, such as lower interest rates and a higher mortgage amount.
+A better score will be able to provide you with a range of benefits, including a choice of mortgage lenders.
+And each will have their own qualities, such as lower interest rates and a higher mortgage amount.